cycling in pindus mountains

 Bears

-Most people don’t associate Greece with bears but there are over 450 brown bears in this country.
+Most people don’t associate Greece with bears, but this country has over 450 brown bears.
 The majority of the population lives in the Pindus Mountains.
 Despite the popular myths, they are not bloodthirsty and dangerous, but there are a few rules to follow when cycling and camping in bear territory.

 bears in greece